markuszoeller/markuszoeller.github.io/posts/drafts/elastic-stack-elk-elasticsearch/index.rst

      store.size: "4.5kb"
      pri.store.size: "4.5kb"

+This is the one *Index* we created automatically by adding a document to it previously.
+We also see the impact of *primary shards* and *replication shards* in this response, namely the fields ``pri`` and ``rep``, as discussed in the previous section :ref:`sec-concepts`.

 Now that we know the basic interaction with |es|, let's use it as a centralized logging server in the next section.